AryanDevX/SocialNet-Simulator/README.md

 # 🧑‍🤝‍🧑 SocialNet Simulator

 A command-line social network simulator built in C++ using custom Graph and AVL Tree implementations.
-Supports adding users, friendships, posts, friend suggestions, and degrees of separation — demonstrating efficient data structure design and algorithms.
+Now includes **comprehensive error handling** for invalid inputs, usernames with spaces, missing arguments, and more.

 ---